Why Images Still Dominate Web Performance

 alt="Descriptive text">

-NOTE: Width-based descriptors outperform outdated 1x/2x thinking because they align with real layout containers.
+Width-based descriptors outperform outdated 1x/2x thinking because they align with real layout containers.

 3. When to Use <picture> (And When Not To)